jeff3dx/react-query-param-support/README.md

 Report issues [here](https://github.com/jeff3dx/query-param-support/issues).

 ####Requirements
 Designed to work with React Router and a **route handler** class.
-A route handler is a class directly referenced by a your Router, and therefore receives *props.location.query*.
+A route handler is a class directly referenced by your Router, and therefore receives *props.location.query*.

 ##Installation
 ####github users